agitter/single-cell-pseudotime/README.md

 Initially, it seeks simply to list as many methods as possible.
 Some related methods not specifically designed for RNA-seq (e.g. mass cytometry) are included as well.
-The list also includes methods that are specificaly designed to take pseudotemporal data as input.
+The list also includes methods that are specifically designed to take pseudotemporal data as input.

 The initial list was created by Anthony Gitter, but pull requests are very welcome.